Don’t just treat symptoms. Uncover the source of the problem.

-If we continue to try to strengthen the muscles affected by injury (or that we feel are weak), we will simply strengthen the movements and muscles that are already overworked, unbalanced or causing pain.
+If you continue to try to strengthen the muscles affected by injury (or that you feel are weak), you will simply strengthen the movements and muscles that are already overworked, unbalanced or causing pain.
 Simply releasing a tight muscle doesn’t provide enough input to teach the body how to move in a new, non-painful way.
 Perhaps now you can see why it’s so difficult to treat yourself.

-We must re-educate the nervous system by teaching the body healthy, pain-free patterns and then reinforcing them with healthy movement habits.
+You must re-educate the nervous system by teaching the body healthy, pain-free patterns and then reinforcing them with healthy movement habits.
 This is why I assess the nervous system’s response to movement.
-If it cannot respond in a healthy manor, we must figure out why and then bring safety and stability back to the body.
+If it cannot respond normally, we must figure out why and then bring safety and stability back to the body.